|

 26. Sausage-Stuffed Mini Peppers

 Fill halved mini bell peppers with a cheesy sausage mix for a colorful, flavorful appetizer that screams fall.
-Assemble them ahead of time and bake just before serving.
-For easy oven-to-table serving, try this ceramic baking dish set.
+Assemble ahead of time and bake before serving.
+For a step-by-step version, try this stuffed pepper recipe.

 27. Mini Quiche Cups